Heading to Europe? We share the best places to visit in Europe, including cheap European destinations & romantic places to visit in Europe.

 “Swiss cities remind me of the kid at high school who’s great at sports, has perfect hair, the best girlfriend, and the teachers all love him.
 He’s just too perfect.”

 Sumti from Small Budget Big Trips

 Best food cities in Europe

 Many travelers and tourists heading to Europe have Denmark on their travel bucket list, however, many of them are unsure if they should go because of how expensive it is.
 It is a fact that Denmark is a super pricey destination even for the locals and expats here.
-But it’s possible to explore this Scandinavian country without breaking a bank!
+But it’s possible to explore this Scandinavian country without breaking the bank!

-One thing I can recommend as an expat in Denmark is to remember that you can rent a bicycle and explore the city of Copenhagen and Aarhus, which is the best cheapest and best way to explore every corner, you can easily lock it on any bike park to enjoy the famous Danish beer, cookies, and its beautiful architecture.
+One thing I can recommend as an expat in Denmark is to remember that you can rent a bicycle and explore the city of Copenhagen and Aarhus, which is the cheapest and best way to explore every corner, you can easily lock it on any bike park to enjoy the famous Danish beer, cookies, and its beautiful architecture.

 Mary from A Mary Road

 Thomas Jefferson remarked ‘A walk about Paris will provide lessons in history, beauty, and in the point of living.’
 Even today, the magnetic lure of modern Paris is linked to its past.
 Dubbed for centuries as La Ville-Lumière (City of Light) and La Ville de L’Amour (City of Love), Paris remains a favorite European destination owing to its reputation for iconic art masterpieces, romantic architecture, haute couture houses, and gastronomic delights.